 TechSmart’s line of headlight wiring harnesses covers the following high-temp bulbs: H1, H3, H4, H7, H11, 9004, 9005, 9006, 9006XS and 9007.

 TechSmart Tip: While you’re upgrading the wiring harness, our TechSmart technicians recommend upgrading the bulb.

-This video goes over the procedure on installing a High-Temp Headlight Wiring Harness on a 4.6L Ford vehicle.
+This video shows how to install a High-Temp Headlight Wiring Harness on a 4.6L Ford vehicle.

 To learn more about what causes headlight harnesses to fail, read our article from ASE-certified Master Technician Ryan Kooiman: There's More Than One Way to Melt a Headlight Harness.